dexterstacey/one-click-hugo-cms/site/content/post/reframing-the-way-humanitarian-aid-works.md

 ---
 title: Reframing the way aid works
 date: 2022-03-01T13:39:18.926Z
-description: "At Cohere, our vision isn’t to transfer aid.
-It’s to transfer power. "
+description: At Cohere, our vision isn’t to transfer aid.
+It’s to transfer power.
+We are reframing the way humanitarian aid works.
 image: https://i.imgur.com/LKRqw1p.png
 ---
 <!--StartFragment-->